shadowdevcode/Tech-Assignment/README.md

 # Tech-Assignment
-Assignment on React-native and Django
+Assignment on Django.
+Focus - Models and architecture

 ## What does it contain?
 - Models